 Contact Pipe Xpress Inc Today at 610-918-7120!

 Pipe Xpress is a locally owned and operated business located in West Chester.
 The company stocks a wide variety of PVC fittings to suit various applications.
 Check out the online store for product details and online ordering.
 Pipe Xpress Inc provides a 45 miles delivery from their location in West Chester.
 Alternatively, you can order online with free in-store pickup.

-Pipe Xpress stocks PVC Fittings with a large selection of ends for various industries, including slip socket, MPT, threaded FPT, insert fittings, and spigot.
-If, after browsing our PVC fitting, you can’t find what you’re looking for or have any questions, don’t hesitate to contact us.
-One of our team will be happy to help.
+Pipe Xpress stocks PVC fittings with a large selection of ends for various industries, including slip socket, MPT, threaded FPT, insert fittings, and spigot.
+If, after browsing our PVC fittings, you can’t find what you’re looking for or have any questions, don’t hesitate to contact us.
+One of our team members will be happy to help.